alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+= 6.1 =

+//TODO: Add link to meta field documentation
+//TODO: Check add / edit / upload photos via admin add / edit entry.
+Seems to have a few bugs
+//TODO: Add tool to migrate existing photo_id over

+* New Feature: Added a new Meta Field type of "Photos".
+This will allow site administrators to add one or more photo field per entry form.
+* Improvement: Removed old photo upload and migrated to to new meta fields.

 = 6.0 =

 * New Feature: Added Custom Fields.
 Allow admin specified questions to be asked on weight entry forms.